Meet the Snorer.com Dream team!

 In 2015 my wife must have thought I was doing OK as a stay-at-home Dad, because our second child was born, and I now have two wonderful children to care for.

-I teach dentists (and anybody else who will listen!) how to help their patients stop snoring.
+I teach dentists and pharmacists how to help their patients stop snoring (recognise sleep apnoea).
 Here I am at a 10 day course organised by Cephtactics (Nov 19).

 In my spare time (haha!)
 I’m pleased to be a part of the OSA Partnership Group ↗.